AnnNaserNabil/Xeo-AGI/docs/concepts/workflows.md

 # Workflows

-Workflows in the Agentic Framework allow you to define and execute sequences of tasks, with support for dependencies, error handling, and parallel execution.
+Workflows in the Xeo framework allow you to define and execute sequences of tasks, with support for dependencies, error handling, and parallel execution.

 ## Key Concepts